pharris2411/epson_projector/README.md

 You'll need an MQTT broker first, so setup that integration if you haven't already.

 Once this server starts it will publish to the `homeassistant` topic a list of capabilities, and Home Assistant should automatically pick this up on your Entities list.
-If the projector is not on the entities will show up as unavailable.
+If the projector is not powered on, the entities will show up as unavailable.
 These automatically become available when the projector powers on and latches onto a video signal correctly.
+(For whatever reason if the projector hasn't latched onto a video signal it won't report as powered on.)

 From there you can add things as needed to your HA UI.
 I have two places where I use it.